hyperledger/iroha-2-docs/src/guide/bash.md

 able to do this, you have to grant [permission](advanced/permissions.md) to transfer assets.
 Let's look at how this process works.

-Firs, create a file named `premission_token.json` with the permission you want to grant.
+First, create a file named `permission_token.json` with the permission you want to grant.
 In our case, we want Mad Hatter to be able to transfer `tea` asset.